4/73 (Sphinx) Special Observation Post Battery Royal Artillery

-4/73 (Sphinx) Special Observation Post Battery Royal Artillery is a surveillance and target acquisition unit of the British Army.
+4/73 (Sphinx) Special Observation Post Battery Royal Artillery is a Surveillance and Target Acquisition (STA) unit of the British Army.
+It fields the British Army with long-range STA Patrols which provide specialist surveillance, reconnaissance and joint fires in high-threat environments.
 It is part of 5th Regiment Royal Artillery and is based at Catterick Garrison in North Yorkshire.

 Organisation

-4/73 Battery comprises a Battery Headquarters and four Patrols Troops.
-It has a strength of six officers and 58 other ranks.
-Three troops, each consisting of a three-man headquarters and two six-man patrols, provide support to the brigades of 3rd (United Kingdom) Division and others.
-One troop of a three-man headquarters and one six-man patrol at high readiness to support 16 Air Assault Brigade Combat Team.
+4/73 Battery comprises a Battery Headquarters and three Patrols Troops which provide support to 1st Deep Reconnaissance Strike Brigade Combat Team (1DRS BCT) and the Warfighting Division - 3rd (United Kingdom) Division among others.

 Role

-Special Observers give commanders the ability to deploy a specialist force element at range, in proximity to the enemy and in all weathers, to locate and prosecute targets as required.
+Special Observers give commanders the ability to deploy closely at range, regardless of weather conditions.
 Working as the intelligence, surveillance, target acquisition, and reconnaissance (ISTAR) asset in each of the brigades, the STA Patrols Troop are subject matter experts on Static Covert Surveillance (SCS) and complement the reconnaissance activity conducted by other Ground Manned Reconnaissance (GMR) forces in the Brigade.